-I’ve been using my slow cooker a lot lately.
-So much so that MarocBaba finally said to me at the end of last week, “Ok enough with that machine now!”
+I've been using my slow cooker a lot lately especially to create this crockpot chicken shawarma.
+MarocBaba finally said to me at the end of last week, “Ok enough with that machine now!”
 It makes my life so much easier, and I am rarely disappointed.
 Not to mention the kids have not rejected a single meal.
 When I have combed the internet for new freezer and slow cooker meal ideas I found a few things that were troubling;

 - There’s a lot of slow cooker soup recipes.
 If I served soup as a meal I’d get a lot of sad faces.